Procedure for Policy 1.4 Sexual Violence Policy - Procedures for Students

 iv.
 If the AVP (DHR) determines that the Formal Complaint satisfies subsection a(ii) above, the AVP (DHR) will advise the parties as appropriate, and initiate the investigation process.

 v.
 The investigation will include among other things, interviewing the parties and relevant witnesses, and requesting and reviewing the relevant documentation.
-The parties may be accompanied in their interviews by a supprot person.
+During the UNIVERSITY's investigative process, students who share their experience of sexual violence through disclosing, accessing support, and/or reporting to the UNIVERSITY, will not be asked irrrelevant questions from THE UNIVERSITY's staff or investigators, such as those relating to past sexual history or sexual expression.
+The parties may be accompanied in their interviews by a support person.
 A support person cannot also act as a witness.

 vi.
 Once the investigation has been concluded, a report will be prepared by the investigator(s) ("Report") which will include:

 1. the allegations contained in the Formal Complaint;

 3. an analysis of the evidence; and

 a. the Sexual Violence Policy has been breached;

 b. the Sexual Violence Policy has not been breached; or

 c. the Sexual Violence Policy has not been breached and the Complaint is vexatious or has been made in bad faith.

 vii. the Report will be reviewed by the AVP DHR and forwarded to the Vice-Provost (Student Affairs) for a decision.

 viii.
 The Vice-Provost (Student Affairs) will consider the Report and may consult with the investigator(s) prior to making a decision.
 The Vice-Provost (Student Affairs) may meet with one or both of the parties or witnesses prior to rendering a decision.